seungjaeryanlee/endtoend.ai/_posts/2018-07-18-ai-for-prosthetics-3.md

 *Note: Currently, the default observation style is `project=True`, where a list is returned as an observation.
 However, the default will be changed to `project=False`, where a dictionary is returned, in the next release.
 If you don't know what `project` does, check my [Week 1 post](/blog/ai-for-prosthetics-1)!*

-The observation can be roughly divided into five components: the body parts, the joints, the muscles, the forces, and the center of mass.
+The observation can be divided into five components: the body parts, the joints, the muscles, the forces, and the center of mass.
 For each *body part* component, the agent observes its position, velocity, acceleration, rotation, rotational velocity, and rotational acceleration.
 Similarly, for each *joint*, the agent observes its position, velocity and acceleration.
 For each *muscle*, the agent observes its activation, fiber force, fiber length and fiber velocity.
 The *force* component describes the forces acting on body parts.
-Finally, the agent observes the position, velocity, and acceleration of the center of mass.
+Finally, the agent observes the position, velocity, and acceleration of its *center of mass*.

 ```python
 {